edibleinterfaces/notask/docs/dev.md

         - fade in and out on tasklist sort handle
         - set min tap time for drag handle engage state
         - dashboard colors vary for on and offline
+        - add vertical ellipses on right side of tasklist header to indicate swipe
+        - distance from top directive